openMF/community-app/README.md

 ### Validate JS and HTML files

 Validate the JS files to detect errors and potential problems in JavaScript code.
-All errors output will be written to jshint-log.xml file which get created under project base directory.
+All errors output will be written in the jshint-log.xml file which is created under project base directory.
 Checks the markup validity of HTML files.
-All errors output will be written to console.
+All errors output will be written on the console.

 ```
 grunt validate